UncompiledCodes/GRB/README.md

     It currently contains:
     * **txt2csv** : This python module converts a text file to csv.
     * **lc python file**
+    * **Random Forest for SDSS** : Random Forest regression algorithm for estimating photometric redshift of galaxies.

 ## **Requirements**